|OLLI FREQUENTLY ASKED QUESTIONS

 What if I cannot attend one or more sessions?
 Does that alter my ability to register?

 Most members of OLLI have reasons that come up during the year for having to miss sessions.
-In such cases as this, you should look closely at the study group descriptions and pick subjects that are more "by-the-week," such as Short Stories, film groups, or The New Yorker, if you are going to be out a lot.
+In such cases, you should look closely at the study group descriptions and pick subjects that are more "by-the-week," such as Short Stories, film groups, or The New Yorker, if you are going to be out a lot.

 What about transportation to OLLI classes?

-There is plentiful public transportation, which you can learn about here.
-On the site, you will learn about public transportation — plus the Evanston to Chicago/Chicago to Evanston shuttle system.
-If you are a full OLLI member with a WildCARD, you can ride the shuttles free!
+There is plentiful public transportation and an intercampus shuttle, which you can learn about here.
+If you are a full year OLLI member with a WildCARD, you can ride the intercampus shuttle for free!

 And if I drive?